watosar/ARKitWithRubicon/planeDetaction/README.md

 ## Overview

-This project is transplant of apple official sample code of ARKit, [Tracking and Visualizing Planes](https://developer.apple.com/documentation/arkit/world_tracking/tracking_and_visualizing_planes?language=objc)
+This project is porting of an apple official sample code of ARKit, [Tracking and Visualizing Planes](https://developer.apple.com/documentation/arkit/world_tracking/tracking_and_visualizing_planes)